xopxe/Toribio/docs/3-Tasks.md

     tasks.taskname.anotherparameter=0

 The toribio-go.lua script will start the tasks if the load parameter is true.
-All the configuration parameters will be provided in the conf table.
+All the configuration parameters will be provided in the conf table (when starting this task, toribio will invoke `M.start(tasks.taskname)`).
 Notice that the full configuration table is available at toribio.configuration.

-The start() call must start the Lumen tasks (there might be several), register callbacks, etc. Optionally, the module can provide further methods.
+The `start()` call must start the Lumen process (there might be several), register callbacks, etc. Optionally, the module can provide further methods.
 For example, a task that will print "tick" at a regulable intervals of time can be as follows:

     local M = {}
+    local sched=require 'sched'

     local interval = 1